Galgo Español: History

-The Spanish greyhound is thought by some popular writers to have descended from Egyptian dogs brought to the Iberian Peninsula by the Phoenicians nearly 3,000 years ago.
+The Spanish greyhound is thought to have descended from Sloughis brought to the Iberian Peninsula during the Muslim conquest.
 However the existence of the Celtic vertragus in Roman Iberia 2,000 years ago, as described by Arrian and Martial, suggests that it and its possible descendant the Galgo, may more likely be of Central European type in origin.
 After it was established in Spain, it is thought to have been cross-bred centuries later with the Sloughi brought from North Africa by the Moors.
 Some writers suggest that this breed may be ancestral to the English Greyhound.

 The Galgo name is probably derived from the Latin Canis Gallicus or 'Dog from Gaul'.
 The Spanish word for all kinds of Greyhounds — including the Galgo — is lebrel, which means 'harrier' or 'dog for chasing hares', since liebre is Spanish for 'hare'.
 The same derivative is seen in the Italian levriero and the French lévrier.
 The first written references to an ancient Celtic sighthound, the vertragus, in the Cynegeticus of Flavius Arrianus (Arrian), Roman proconsul of the Spanish province of Baetica in the second century, may refer to the Galgo's antecedent.